Receive data from connected objects by using the HTTPS protocol.

 Plugin Configuration

-To enable this plugin, you need to:- Go to the Integrations / Plugins page.
+- Go to the Integrations / Plugins page.

 - Select the IoT Connectors category.